-Assigned to the 5th Air Force, 90th Bombardment Group, 319th Bombardment Squadron.
+Assigned to the 5th Air Force (5th AF), 90th Bombardment Group (90th BG), 319th Bombardment Squadron (319th BS).
 Nicknamed "The Milk Run" with nose art of a baby running with a bottle.
-Later, renamed "Hit Parader" later adding the nose art of a woman marching and carrying a base drum with one hand raised and wearing high heel boots.
+Later, renamed "Hit Parader" in capital letters and later added the nose art of a woman marching and carrying a base drum with one hand raised and wearing high heel boots.
 In New Guinea, this B-24 flew over forty bombing missions and claimed several Japanese aircraft shot down.

 When lost engines R-1830-43 serial numbers: 42-38666, 42-39854, 42-38461, 42-43736.
 Armed with .50 caliber machine guns (flexible) serial numbers 315214, 122219 plus .50 caliber machine guns (fixed) serial numbers 666625, 666420, 688359, 467977, 216359, 112463, 454887.

-On February 28, 1944 took off at at 11:41pm from Nadzab Airfield (No. 1) piloted by 1st Lt.
+On February 28, 1944 at 11:41pm took off from Nadzab Airfield (No. 1) piloted by 1st Lt.
 Robert J. Tilden as one of six B-24s on a night bombing mission against Hollandia.
 This B-24 was last seen at take off headed on a course of course of 300°.
 Other crews flying the same mission reported stormy weather with heavy rains inbound and returning from the target area.
 When this bomber failed to return it was officially declared Missing In Action (MIA).

 No wartime search was conducted for this bomber.

-Baker has a memorial marker at Rosemont Cemetery in Newberry, SC at section C3.
+Baker also has a memorial marker at Rosemont Cemetery in Newberry, SC at section C3.

-Laws has a memorial marker at Liberty United Methodist Church Cemetery in Whitney, SC.
+Laws also has a memorial marker at Liberty United Methodist Church Cemetery in Whitney, SC.

 Bill Purdham (nephew of Vernon M. Moreland Jr.)